Odan316/pwinds-generator/README.md

                 "generate_outer": "dungeon.name_place"
               }
         ],
+        // If set and entity is part of template - concatenate entity as part of previous word "concatenate": true
         // If set, entity will be generated multiple times, dice formula or integer "repeat": "2d3",
         // Array of varialbles, currently can be used only to create dynamic paths